 Driving in Panama City

-Have you been to Panama?
-Any additional tips to share?
+Have you been to Panama City, Panama?
+Any cool tips to share?

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.